lars-t-hansen/flatjs/SPEC.md

 the predefined primitive types and every user-defined (struct or class) type.
 Type names in a program must be unique in this namespace.

-Every type that is referenced from an annotation or as a base type must be defined in the set of files processed together.
+Every FlatJS type that is referenced anywhere must be defined in the set of files processed together.
 Types can be defined in any order and in any file of the program.

-Within the bodies of methods, 'this' has an undetermined binding (for now) and should not be referenced.
+Within the bodies of FlatJS methods, 'this' has an undetermined binding (for now) and should not be referenced.
+(FIXME: reconcile with contrary prose below.)

 ## Primitive types